Yuvrajscheema/mech_325_report/main.typ

   caption: [Minimum shaft diameters],
 )

-This gives us a minimum diamter of \~0.1\", which is limited by the shear at the small pulley.
+This gives us a minimum diameter of \~0.1\", which is limited by the shear at the small pulley.
 Therefore shaft 1 is strong enough.

 == Shaft 1 & 2 Setscrew Calculations

 There are four pulleys which are secured to shafts through setscrews.
-The ones to fail, if any, would be either pulley 3, which expereinces the highest torque of the small pulleys, or pulley 4, which experiences the highest torque of the large pulleys.
+The ones to fail, if any, would be either pulley 3, which experiences the highest torque of the small pulleys, or pulley 4, which experiences the highest torque of the large pulleys.

 $ T_(max) = (F_(max) D) / 2$